 It’s rare to see people at shows mouthing the words to our songs, so it was fairly special that the lyrics to Reservoir were known to a few here.
 South Africa continued to surprise us.

 Again, it was great to network with other artists over a local brew (the Black Label slogan “champion men deserve champion beer” could perhaps be changed to “the price is right”).
-Wake to Wonder had a stripper as a support act at one of their Eastern European shows; a band member was used as the pole.
+Wake to Wonder had a stripper as a support act at one of their Eastern European shows.
 The core of Newtown Knife Gang had played together for years and valued their camaraderie above all else which made travelling huge distances to play a short set worthwhile.
 Good people, good bands.

 “Lekker zef” means “nice and bogan” in New Zealand slang.
 This was the single best phrase we learnt on the trip; it delighted the crowd when we said it after a drop-B tuned song.